lfit/releng-global-jjb/docs/best-practices.rst

-global-jjb should not provide job-group definitions and leave it up to users of global-jjb to create their own as a job-group as a variable defined in a job group the highest precendence.
+global-jjb should not provide job-group definitions and leave it up to users of global-jjb to create their own as a job-group as a variable defined in a job group the highest precedence.
 Global JJB should strive to be purely a job-template and macro library for downstream consumers.

 Final thoughts